HCMID/HCMID.github.io/index.md

-## New projects

--  The Homer Multitext project: the "twin manuscripts" (Venice, and Escorial monastery, Spain).  ([Github repository](https://github.com/hmteditors/twins))

-## Ongoing projects (AY 2017-18) ##
+## Ongoing projects (AY 2018-19) ##

-Ongoing projects:
+Returning projects:

--   The Homer Multitext project:  the Venetus A manuscript.
+-   The Homer Multitext project:   work on three new manuscripts, while revising our first edition of the Venetus A manuscript.
 -   Latin liturgical manuscripts with chant annotated with neumes.  ([Github repository](https://github.com/HCMID/chant).)
 -   Pliny the Elder, *Natural History*: the Bamberg manuscript.  ([Github repository](https://github.com/HCMID/plinius).)